michaelxswe/zelle/README.md

 # Zelle Clone Backend

-This project provides a RESTful API for a simplified version of zelle.
+A RESTful API for a Zelle clone

 <http://18.117.107.32/docs>